RagtagOpen/cta-aggregator/README.md

 for activism actions ranging from attending a CTA to getting informed about a piece of legislation.

 It serves as a backend to other sites that permits them access to a broader range of action data without competing for their clicks, eyeballs, likes, follows, etc.

 ## Technology

 This is an API-only Rails 5 app.
-It uses Postrgres as the persistent data store.
+It uses Postgres as the persistent data store.

 The API is JSON API spec compliant.
 API consumers can make requests without caring about the underlying technology.
 Click [here](http://jsonapi.org/) for more information on the JSON API spec.

 ## Usage